- Introduction

 They play a crucial role in abstracting data sources, maintaining a consistent schema, and enabling data manipulation and validation.

-By understanding the importance of data entities and learning how to create and customize them, you can leverage the full potential of Graphweaver and build sophisticated GraphQL APIs that integrate seamlessly with various data providers.
+By understanding the importance of data entities and learning how to create and customise them, you can leverage the full potential of Graphweaver and build sophisticated GraphQL APIs that integrate seamlessly with various data providers.